firesparks8/firesparks8.github.io/_posts/2017-7-13-Winter-Is-Here.md

 ## Thousands of men don't need to die.
 Only one of us. - Jon

 <img src="http://www.hollywoodreporter.com/sites/default/files/custom/Wigler/20160602_ep609_Publicity_still_041.00141346[1].jpg-EMBED.jpg">
+Jon Snow.
+Or Jaeharys Targaryen.
+The Prince who was promised.
+Fire and ice.
+Bastard.

+Jon is one of the most lovable characters on the show because he is authentic, humble, appreciative, forthright, and mostly righteous.
+He sacrifices himself for the sake of others time and again.
+Whether it is forsaking the only woman he ever loved (Ygritte) in order to go back to the Wall and report on the wildlings.
+Or refusing to return to Winterfell after the death and dispersion of his family members, because he swore an oath.
+Or charging the whole Bolton army after seeing Ramsay kill his brother, regardless of the consequences.

+One thing you note with Jon is he makes friends and strong allies with ease.
+He makes no real effort to do this.
+He just is his authentic self and in that way others are attracted to him.
+Something about his quiet determination and ethical compass speaks to those around him.
+Considering he has lived a life that was a mixture of luxury and scorn; it speaks multitudes about his internal motivations that he has turned out to be so selfless.
+He had a step mother who despised him.
+A ‘father’ who remained distant and secretive about his real mother.
+Luckily, he had siblings that mostly treated him equally.
+Obviously, a few of them never let him forget his ‘place’.

+What can a modern day professional learn from Jon Snow?
+That it doesn’t take brown-nosing and overt words of flattery to endear yourself to others.
+Having a strong moral compass, a teamwork mentality, and ultimately the ability to make sacrifices for the greater good - appeals to everyone.
+It also encourages honesty and loyalty from those around you.
+You never see Jon lose his cool during a discussion about strategy with others.
+Even if he disagrees.
+He speaks his mind and let’s others speak theirs.
+Even when he was Lord Commander – his approach was one of genuine care for his brothers and for the realm in general.
+Of course those who don’t have this inert ability to attract loyalty, became his biggest haters.

+And ultimately killed him.

+The only thing Jon lacked (pre-death) was the awareness that not everyone should be given the benefit of the doubt.
+That, given the opportunity, people that dislike him won’t follow the rules of respect and ethics and may try to hurt or kill him.

+Luckily, the modern professional does not need to worry about getting shanked.
+But, I would say that they do need to be aware of who they can consider an ally and who they need to keep at arms-length.
+Something as simple as letting off some steam in the office can have serious consequences.
+You need to know who you can talk to in confidence, and – more importantly - who you can’t.
+Also, there is something important to glean about being your authentic-self around others.
+Doing so will attract people who genuinely like you and can be those you can lean on in the office.

 ## My reign has just begun. - Daenerys